Sahib: Colonial and modern use

-The term sahib was applied indiscriminately to any person whether Indian or non-Indian.
+The term was applied indiscriminately to any person whether Indian or non-Indian.
 This included Europeans who arrived in the sub-continent as traders in the 16th century and hence the first mention of the word in European records is in 1673.

-Pukka sahib was also a term used to signify genuine and legitimate authority, with pukka meaning "absolutely genuine".
+Memsahib

-Sahiba is the authentic form of address to be used for a female.
+The authentic feminine form of Sahib is Sahiba.
 Under the British Raj, however, the word used for female members of the establishment was adapted to memsahib, a variation of the English word "ma'am" having been added to the word sahib.

-The same word is also appended to the names of Sikh gurus.
+Pukka sahib

-The term sahib (normally pronounced saab) was used on P&O vessels which had Indian or Pakistani crew to refer to officers, and in particular senior officers.
-On P&O Cruises and Princess Cruises vessels the term continued to be used by non-Indian/non-Pakistani junior officers to refer to the senior deck and engine officers for many years, even when no Indian or Pakistani crew featured in the ship's company.
+Pukka sahib was also a term used to signify genuine and legitimate authority, with pukka meaning "absolutely genuine".

 Literary reference

 The term is used exclusively to refer to any white European on the Indian subcontinent, throughout Rudyard Kipling's 1901 novel Kim.
 Kim is ethnically a 'sahib', but was raised as a low-caste native boy.
 Most sahibs in the novel are British, but there is also a Russian and a Frenchman.

-The term is used in a similar manner in George Orwell's essay "Shooting an Elephant", which is used to accentuate his isolation in Colonial Burma. (now Myanmar).
+The term is used in a similar manner in George Orwell's essay "Shooting an Elephant", which is used to accentuate his isolation in Colonial Burma (now Myanmar), and throughout his novel Burmese Days.

 The term is used throughout the children's novel A Little Princess by Frances Hodgson Burnett.

 In Herman Cyril McNeile's 1920 novel Bulldog Drummond, an Indian magician was performing tricks in front of a crowd and drew attention to a mysterious box.